luisSilvaEs/api-sample-swagger-python/README.md

 - **Flask** as framework,
 - **request** utility to handle endpoints and
-- MongoDB as the database to persist the store the data.
+- MongoDB as the database to persist the store the data

 MongoDB runs in its dedicated container and utilizes a volume to persist the data.